-Windows 10 feature updates policy in Intune
+Feature updates for Windows 10 and later policy in Intune

 This feature is in public preview.

 The device updates to the version of Windows specified in the policy.
 A device that already runs a later version of Windows remains at its current version.
-By freezing the version, the devices feature set remains stable for the duration of the policy.
+By freezing the version, the devices feature set remains stable during the duration of the policy.

 A device won't install an update when it has a safeguard hold for that Windows version.
 When a device evaluates applicability of an update version, Windows creates the temporary safeguard hold if an unresolved known issue exists.
 Once the issue is resolved, the hold is removed and the device can then update.